dylan-slack/Tablet/site/index.markdown

 {% include button.html button_name="Paper" button_link="https://google.com" button_class="primary" %}&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;{% include button.html button_name="Code" button_link="https://github.com/dylan-slack/Tablet" button_class="primary" %}
 </center>

-## About
+## Overview

 While many prediction problems require the use of tabular data, often, gathering sufficient training data can be a challenge task, due to costs or privacy issues.
-Large language models (LLMs) offer considerable world knowledge due to their pre-training and could help improve sample efficiency for these problems.
+Large language models (LLMs) offer considerable world knowledge due to their pre-training and can help improve sample efficiency for these problems.
 Still, these models are often not completely aligned with many tabular prediction tasks because of model biases from pre-training and lack of information about the task, hurting their performance in the zero and few shot settings.

-What if we could use task _instructions_ to help bridge this gap?
+Task _instructions_ are ideal for bridging this gap, because they offer LLMs context about the task.
 That's where **TABLET** comes in.
-TABLET is a living benchmark of tabular datasets annotated with task instructions for evaluating how well LLMs utilize instructions for improving performance on tabular prediction tasks.
+TABLET is a living benchmark of tabular datasets annotated with task instructions for evaluating how well LLMs utilize instructions for improving performance.

-To start, we've included 20 diverse classification tasks in TABLET, across domains like medical and financial.
+TABLET contains 20 diverse classification tasks.
-We've additionally collected multiple instructions for each task—both generated and naturally occurring—that vary in their phrasing, granularity, and collection source.
+Each task is annotated with multiple instructions.
+We collected these instructions from naturally occurring sources and generated them with GPT-3, and they vary in their phrasing, granularity, and technicality.

+The results [in our paper](google.com) demonstrate instructions are highly useful for improving LLM performance on tabular prediction.
+Still, LLMs underperform fully supervised models fit on all the training data, and we analyze several of the shortcomings of LLMs which contribute to this.
+Hopefully, we develop models that close this gap!

 ## What can you do with TABLET?